Charles Bennett (fighter): Bare Knuckle Fighting Championship

-On August 25, 2018, Bennett faced Michael McDonald at a Bare Knuckle FC event.
+On August 25, 2018, Bennett faced Michael McDonald at BKFC 2.
 He lost the fight via TKO in the 4th round with 10 seconds left.

-Bennett made his sophomore appearance in the sport against Johnny Bedford at Bare Knuckle Fighting Championship 9: Lobov vs. Knight 2 on November 16, 2019.
+Bennett made his sophomore appearance in the sport against Johnny Bedford at BKFC 9 on November 16, 2019.
 He lost the fight via second-round technical knockout due to a hand injury.

-He then faced Tyler Goodjohn at Bare Knuckle Fighting Championship 15: Shewmaker vs. O'Bannon on December 11, 2020.
-He lost the fight via unanimous decision.
+He then faced Tyler Goodjohn at BKFC 15 on December 11, 2020, losing the fight via unanimous decision.

+Bennett faced Pat Sullivan on February 7, 2026, at BKFC Knucklemania VI.
+He won by technical knockout at the end of the second round.

+Bennett faced Toby Misech on April 11, 2026, at BKFC Fight Night 36.
+He lost the fight by unanimous decision.

+Bennett faced Bryan Duran on September 11, 2026 at BKFC 93.
+He lost by decision.

 Gamebred Fighting Championship

 On June 18, 2021, Bennett faced Jason Knight for the main event of Jorge Masvidal's Gamebred Fighting Championship (GFC), a typical MMA bout but contested bare-knuckle style.
 Bennett knocked down Knight early, and opened up a cut on his face, but would be taken down and submitted with a rear-naked choke in round one.

 On October 1, 2021, Bennett faced Rob Emerson in the co-main event of Gambred FC 2.
 He lost by knockout with 24 seconds left in the first round.

 After losing to Ramon Taveras at Combat Night Pro event, Bennett then faced Keith Speed at Gamebred FC 4 on May 5, 2023.
 He lost the bout via third-round submission.

-Bennett faced Joe Penafiel at Gamebred Bareknuckle MMA 7 on March 2, 2024 and lost by technical knockout in the third round.
+Bennett faced Joe Penafiel at Gamebred Bareknuckle MMA 7 on March 2, 2024, and lost by technical knockout in the third round.

 Legal troubles

 Between 1999 and 2009, he was arrested 14 times on charges that included: selling cocaine, burglary, aggravated battery on a pregnant woman, and possession of MDMA.
-The charge of aggravated battery on a pregnant woman relating to an incident from 2002 was dropped; he was found guilty on two drug charges in 2000 and 2001, and was also found guilty for another aggravated battery in 2008, which stemmed from a domestic dispute.
+The charge of aggravated battery on a pregnant woman relating to an incident from 2002 was dropped; he was found guilty on two drug charges in 2000 and 2001, and was also found guilty of another aggravated battery in 2008, which stemmed from a domestic dispute.

 On January 16, 2011, Bennett was training at a gym in Bernalillo County, New Mexico, and got into a physical altercation with a teammate.
 According to a police report, tempers flared between the two, and the other fighter knocked down Bennett, who then got dressed and left the building.
 However, Bennett unexpectedly returned 15 minutes later armed with a heavy piece of steel, and attacked the fighter from behind.
 He was charged with aggravated battery.

 In 2013, he was again arrested for battery.